cyb0rg71/Bug-Hunting-Cheatsheet/CSRF.md

 1. Submit an invalid CSRF token.
 2. Submit a valid CSRF token from another user.
 3. Submit a valid CSRF token and CSRF cookie from another user.
+4. In uplicated token cookie try to assign same random value in token+cookie.
 ```
 ### Exploitation
 To exploit this CSRF token+cookie mechanism, we need to perform 2 things.